10 days in England itinerary

 If you can extend your trip to 14 days, why not consider adding in the beautiful university city of Oxford?

-#3 Travel England – Shopaholics Paradise!
+10 days in England itinerary #3 – Shopaholics Paradise!

 If you love to shop, and want to visit some of the best shopping centres in the UK, then this is for you.
 London can be crowded and overrated for shopping – outlet stalls and shopping centres in other parts of the UK can offer you stress free shopping with designer labels at discounted prices!